Mambouna/pgturbo/doc/hooks.rst

     :param mod: A bitmask of modifier keys that were depressed.

+Game controllers also have their own events:

+.. _joystick-hooks:

+.. function:: on_joy_down([joybtn], [instance_id])

+    Called when a controller button is depressed.

+    :param joybtn: An integer indicating the button that was pressed (see :ref:`below <buttons-and-keys>`).
+    :param instance_id: An integer identifying the device on which the button was pressed.
+This can be used to distinguish controls for multiple controllers for example in co-op games.

+.. function:: on_joy_up([joybtn], [instance_id])

+    Called when a controller button is released.

+    :param joybtn: An integer indicating the button that was let go off (see :ref:`below <buttons-and-keys>`).
+    :param instance_id: An integer identifying the device on which the button was released.

+.. function:: on_joy_move([axis], [value], [instance_id])

+    Called when a controller axis is moved, for example the thumbsticks on a typical console controller.

+    :param axis: An integer indicating the axis that had its value change (see :ref:`below <buttons-and-keys>`).
+    :param value: The new value of the changed axis.
+Values for thumbsticks range from -1 to 1 with 0 being centered while shoulder triggers range from 0 to 1 with 1 being fully pressed in.
+    :param instance_id: An integer identifying the device on which the axis value was changed.

+.. function:: on_joy_added([instance_id])

+    Called when a new controller is connected.

+    :param instance_id: An integer identifying the device that was just connected.

+.. function:: on_joy_removed([instance_id])

+    Called when a known controller is disconnected.

+    :param instance_id: An integer identifying the device that was just disconnected.

 .. function:: on_music_end()

     Called when a :ref:`music track <music>` finishes.